Crisp, fresh sheets are the stuff dreams are made of. Ahead, the best way to remove stains and wash linens of all kinds.

 Note: When treating blood stains, always use cold water.

-Sheets should always be sorted and washed separate from everyday laundry as they tend to tangle and fold during the cycle trapping smaller items.
+To maintain the quality of your bedding, avoid harsh detergents, dryer sheets, and bleaching products as these tend to weaken the fibers.
 Wash like colors together or only one set of sheets per load.
-Cotton and linen bedding are best cared for by washing on the normal cycle with hot water and Whites Detergent.
-Add 1 capful of All-Purpose Bleach Alternative with every load for extra brightening.
+Cotton, linen, and jersey bedding is best cared for by washing on the normal cycle with hot water and Whites Detergent.
+Add one capful of All-Purpose Bleach Alternative with every load for extra brightening.
 For percale and sateen, opt for our gentle, plant-based Signature Detergent and cool water.

 TIP!
 When laundering bedding it is important not to overstuff the washer.
 Doing so can damage both the machine and bedding.

-To freshen between washing, spritz with Fabric Fresh Classic.
+To freshen between washing, steam or spritz with Fabric Fresh Classic .